elmunoz42/berkeley-aiml-coupon-analysis/README.md

 #### Problems We are Evaluation:

+A. How does temperature affect coupon acceptance for different types of coupons?
-1. How do different factors affect coupon acceptance for the "Bar" coupon acceptance rate?
+B. How do different factors affect coupon acceptance for the "Restaurant(<20)" coupon acceptance rate?
 Can we find any correlations?
-2. How do different factors affect coupon acceptance for the "Restaurant(<20)" coupon acceptance rate?
+C. How do different factors affect coupon acceptance for the "Bar" coupon acceptance rate?
 Can we find any correlations?
-3. How do different factors affect coupon acceptance for the "Coffee House" coupon acceptance rate?
+D. How do different factors affect coupon acceptance for the "Coffee House" coupon acceptance rate?
 Can we find any correlations?

-4. How does heat affect coupon acceptance for different types of coupons?
+### A: Summary of Findings on Coupon Acceptance in Relation to the Temperature Feature (Figures 3 and 4)

+The analysis of the data reveals several key insights about the acceptance of coupons under different conditions:

+- Temperature and Coupon Acceptance: As observed in Fig_3, the highest temperature of 80 degrees resulted in more than twice the coupon adoption.
+This suggests that warmer temperatures may influence the likelihood of coupon acceptance.

+- Coupon Acceptance in High Temperatures: In Fig_4, it was found that the inexpensive restaurant ("Restaurant(<20)") and the "Carry out & Take Away" coupons are the most popular in high heat conditions.
+This could indicate that people may prefer not to cook in a hot kitchen and would rather be in a temperature-controlled restaurant or opt for takeout.
+Surprisingly, the Bar coupon did not show strong performance.

+- Time of Day and Coupon Acceptance: The success of inexpensive restaurant coupons correlates with the 2pm and 6pm time slots, which are typically the hottest times of the day.
+This suggests that the temperature might just be a byproduct of the time of day, or vice versa.
+More on the research would be needed to determine causality.

+In conclusion, the data shows that coupons are particularly effective on hot days.
+While the actual reasons for these patterns are not definitively explained by the data, the observations suggest potential areas for further investigation and strategic focus in coupon-based marketing strategies.

-### Summary of Findings of Correlation Plots for the "Restaurant(<20)" Coupon for Frequent Inexpensive Restaurant Goers (Fig_10A and Fig_10B)
+### B: Summary of Findings of Correlation Plots for the "Restaurant(<20)" Coupon for Frequent Inexpensive Restaurant Goers (Fig_10A and Fig_10B)

 - Sunny weather has a strong positive correlation with coupon usage.